Enterprise security and governance for Azure Machine Learning

-For more information, see Azure Machine Learning managed virtual network.
+For more information, see Workspace managed virtual network isolation.

-Azure Virtual Networks provides a more customizable virtual network offering.
+Azure Virtual Network instance: Provides a more customizable virtual network offering.
 However, you're responsible for configuration and management.
-You may need to use network security groups, user-defined routing, or a firewall to restrict outbound communication.
+You might need to use network security groups, user-defined routes, or a firewall to restrict outbound communication.

 Azure Machine Learning has several inbound and outbound network dependencies.
 Some of these dependencies can expose a data exfiltration risk by malicious agents within your organization.
 These risks are associated with the outbound requirements to Azure Storage, Azure Front Door, and Azure Monitor.
-For recommendations on mitigating this risk, see the Azure Machine Learning data exfiltration prevention article.
+For recommendations on mitigating this risk, see Azure Machine Learning data exfiltration prevention.

 Microsoft Defender for Cloud provides unified security management and advanced threat protection across hybrid cloud workloads.
-For Azure Machine Learning, you should enable scanning of your Azure Container Registry resource and Azure Kubernetes Service resources.
-For more information, see Azure Container Registry image scanning by Defender for Cloud and Azure Kubernetes Services integration with Defender for Cloud.
+For Azure Machine Learning, you should enable scanning of your Azure Container Registry resource and AKS resources.
+For more information, see Introduction to Microsoft Defender for container registries and Introduction to Microsoft Defender for Kubernetes.